About Mat

 I have a successful and meaningful career as a consultant, combining NHS clinical work with undergraduate teaching commitments.
 Coaching enables me to use my own experiences and coaching expertise to help other doctors create successful and meaningful careers, both in clinical and in leadership spheres.

 Outside of work, I live with my partner and two dogs.
 I enjoy gardening, running, and the outdoors in general.
+The video below illustrates what gives me joy - hope it brings a smile to your face too.

 I initiated, helped set up, and now co-chair the Association for Coaching's co-coaching forum for Health and Social Care.
-In addition to being a professional networking opportunity, the aim of the co-coaching forum is to provide an opportunity for coaches to receive coaching, practice coaching, be observed in their coaching, and receive feedback on their coaching.

 I have contributed to the Association for Coaching's magazine Coaching Perspectives, writing about coaching in the operating theatre and about coaching gay men.

 I maintain professional liability insurance and take part in Continuous Professional Development relevant to coaching.
-I undertake supervision of my coaching work, this means regular meeting with an experienced coach supervisor where we discuss my coaching, outcomes, and feedback (I regularly request feedback from coachees to ensure that I am delivering what is needed and to help my ongoing development).
+I undertake supervision of my coaching work, this means regular meeting with an experienced coach supervisor where we discuss my coaching, outcomes, and feedback (I regularly request feedback from coaches to ensure that I am delivering what is needed and to help my ongoing development).

 Current roles include:

-- Undergraduate lead for ENT at our university
+• Undergraduate lead for ENT at our University

-- Consultant peer mentor
+• Consultant peer mentor

-- Council member of Students and Foundation Doctors in Otolaryngology
+• Council member of Students and Foundation Doctors in Otolaryngology

 Past roles include: